 Crown land sales

-Crown land, or government-controlled land, comprises areas that are not privately owned and includes land on which government facilities, such as hospitals and schools, are located.
+This includes land on which government facilities, such as hospitals and schools are located.

 Crown land is a valuable public asset.